 Due to geography, history and anchors like universities, company headquarters or cultural institutions, areas across our city have high concentrations of knowledge intensive economic activity.

-These clusters support a highly productive environment that provides quality jobs, attracts and trains talent, promotes collaboration and disproportionately contributes to innovation and national exports.
+These clusters support a highly productive environment that provides quality jobs, promotes collaboration and disproportionately contributes to innovation and national exports.